srushti-714/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/CloudLabs.AI/01-Create a virtual machine.md

 # Task 3: Host a Basic Website on your New Cloud VM

-In this task, we will install the Web Server role on the server and host a basic website.
+In this task, install the Web Server role on the server and host a basic website.

 1. In the Server Manager (which should launch automatically) once you connect to the vm, select **Add roles and features** as shown below in the screenshot: